telerik/fiddler-everywhere-docs/user-guide/rules.md

 The **Rules** tab enables you to create rules (including **[custom ones]({%slug using-custom-responses%})**) that will automatically trigger in response to requests.

-The **Rules** functionality provides options for testing different scenarios while sparing your the efforts to change the client application or production server.
-YOu can use it to mock behavior, test new functionalities, reproduce previously captured bugs (from saved sessions, SAZ files, and other HTTP Session formats), and running website demos while you are offline.
+The **Rules** functionality provides options for testing different scenarios while sparing you with the efforts to change the client application or production server.
+YOu can use it to mock behavior, test new functionalities, reproduce previously captured bugs (from saved sessions, SAZ files, and other HTTP Session formats), and run website demos while you are offline.

 The collaboration functionalities allow you to import and export a single rule or group of rules and share them directly with other Fiddler Everywhere collaborators.
-Each rule has a different order priority and execution weight which can be easily controlled by promoting or demoting a rule.
+Each rule has a different order priority and execution weight, easily controlled by promoting or demoting a rule.

-The **Rules** tab comes with improved the UI capabilities by providing more convinient options to create matching conditions and actions.
+The **Rules** tab has improved UI capabilities by providing more convenient options to create matching conditions and actions.
 Now you can quickly organize rules into different groups to ease their future usage and to share them easily with collaborators.

 ![Rules tab](../images/livetraffic/rb/rules-all.png)